brookesi/roll20-api-scripts/Transition/Readme.md

 ### Notes, Hints & Tips

 **NOTE 1**: The transparency aspect of the script ignores any colour values explicitly set to ‘transparent’.
 It works by using the HTML colour trick of appending opacity to a colour code e.g. #ff0000 becomes #ff0000ff.
-Therefore you can explicitly set e.g. stroke or fill colour to ‘transparent’ if you want it to be ignored.
+Therefore, you can explicitly set e.g. stroke or fill colour to ‘transparent’ if you want it to be ignored.

 **HINT**: I found that transitioning a shape with both `fill` and `stroke` was not quite as nice as using fill alone, as the stroke (border) could be seen during the transition.
 So generally I left stroke explicitly transparent.
 This may be a browser-specific thing.